Rusk, Texas

 Rusk is a city in and the county seat of Cherokee County, Texas, United States.
 At the 2020 United States census, it had a population of 5,285.

 History

-The town was established by an act of the Texas Legislature on April 11, 1846.
-It was named after Thomas Jefferson Rusk, signer of the Texas Declaration of Independence.
+The city was established by an act of the Texas Legislature on April 11, 1846, named after Thomas Jefferson Rusk, signer of the Texas Declaration of Independence.
 By 1850, Rusk reportedly had 355 residents.
 A post office was authorized on March 8, 1847.

-The city of Rusk is no longer dry; a beer and wine local option election passed on May 9, 2009.
-Three years later, in 2012, another local option election was held, to consider liquor sales.
-It also passed.
+The city of Rusk is no longer dry; a beer and wine local-option election passed on May 9, 2009.
+Three years later, another local-option election was held to consider liquor sales; it also passed.